 The Company's Colorado, West Virginia and Nevada subsidiaries have partnered with sports betting and iGaming operators to offer sports wagering and online betting through mobile apps.
-In February 2024, the Company and Circa Sports ("Circa") mutually agreed to cancel its sports betting agreement for the Company's Cripple Creek property.
-The agreement was terminated as of May 31, 2024.
-As part of the termination agreement, the Company received a payment of \$1.1 million that included sports betting revenue owed from January 2024 to May 2024 and a breakage fee of \$0.7 million.
-The breakage fee was recorded as other revenue on the Company's condensed consolidated statements of loss for the three and six months ended June 30, 2024.
+During 2024, two of the Company's sports betting partners requested early termination of their agreements, and the Company agreed to cancel the agreements.
+Circa Sports ("Circa") obtained its own master license in Colorado, and the Circa agreement was terminated in May 2024.
+As part of the Circa termination agreement, the Company received a payment of \$1.1 million that included sports betting revenue owed from January 2024 to May 2024 and a breakage fee of \$0.7 million.
+Tipico Group Ltd. ("Tipico") exited the U.S. market, and the Tipico agreement was terminated in July 2024.
+As part of the Tipico termination agreement, the Company received a payment of \$1.6 million that includes sports betting revenue owed from November 2023 to June 2024 and a breakage fee of \$1.0 million.
+The breakage fees were recorded as other revenue on the Company's condensed consolidated statements of loss resulting in \$1.0 million and \$1.7 million in other revenue for the three and nine months ended September 30, 2024, respectively.
+Prior to the termination of the agreements, revenue from these agreements was \$0.5 million per quarter in our United States segment.